 BEE003 – The B&E Reflection Series

 Selected ongoing research projects:

 Füchtenhans, S., Li, R., Reuter, M., Strömsten, T.: Getting comfortable with climate scenarios: A study on making the TCFD scenario analysis auditable.

 Dong, T., Reuter, M., Strömsten, T.: Analyzing TCFD compliance - Towards a consideration of competence.

 Lu, Y., Reuter, M., Strömsten, T.: From Minimum Wage to ‘Living Wage’: A Study on the Social Re-Construction of Wage Scope in the Global Fast Fashion Supply Chain.

 Messner, M., Reuter, M., Strömsten, T.: Constructing responsible actorhood in transnational supply chains.

-    Reuter, M.: The environmental management system and conceptions of responsible corporate 'Self': An investigation into the social (re-)construction of a 'green' organizational identity.
+Reuter, M.: The managerial turn in environmental regulation and conceptions of responsible corporate 'Self': An organizational identity perspective.

 Reuter, M.: An internal perspective on processes of social and environmental accounting legitimation.